 - lumps in breast

-Continue reading about these symptoms to find out what to look out for and what you should discuss with your doctor right away.
+Continue reading about these symptoms to find out what to look out for and what you should discuss with a doctor or other healthcare professional right away.

 The occasional bowel problem is normal, but changes in your bowels may indicate either colon or rectal cancer.
 These are collectively called colorectal cancers.
 Colon cancer can develop in any part of your colon, while rectal cancer affects your rectum, which connects the colon to the anus.

-A change in the caliber or size of your bowel movement may also be a symptom of cancer.
+A change in the characteristics or size of your bowel movement may also be a symptom of cancer.

-Although there are other more common causes of rectal bleeding like hemorrhoids, you shouldn’t try to diagnose yourself if you’re having these symptoms.
-Talk to your doctor about your concerns.
-You should get regular colon cancer screenings starting at age 50.
+Although there are other more common causes of rectal bleeding, such as hemorrhoids, you shouldn’t try to diagnose your own condition if you’re having these symptoms.
+Talk with a doctor about your concerns.
+The U.S. Preventative Services Task Force and

 Incontinence and other urinary changes may develop as you age.
 However, certain symptoms may indicate prostate cancer.
 Prostate cancer is most common in men ages 60 and older.